hdlx/AltAppSwitcher/README.md

 ## Known issues
 - Missing installer or instructions to have MacAppSwitcher launching on system startup.
 We can't trivially add a shortcut to Windows startup directory because of admin privilege requirement.
 - Some windows seem to interfere with keyboard inputs messages, thus disabling MacAppSwitcher when in focus.
-- UI is behind start menu.
+- Alt tab popup is behind start menu.

 ## Technology
 This is a C project relying only on Windows C API.
 I'm using GCC (mingw) and vscode.